Deport Every Single Illegal Alien Possible

 “This dual-currency system serves as a façade to hide the fact that participants may engage in real-money gambling on these platforms,” the announcement said.

 Skrmetti argues that the sites’ “promotional sweepstakes model” essentially operates as an illegal lottery.
-In doing so, the online casinos have violated the Tennessee constitution and state gambling and consumer protection laws.
-Skrmetti issues cease-and-desist letters to the 38 sites, all of whom will comply with the order.
+In doing so, the online casinos have violated the Tennessee Constitution and state gambling and consumer protection laws.
+Skrmetti issues cease-and-desist letters to the 38 sites, all of which will comply with the order.

 Advertisement